 You’re well aware that your mind would make you walk away from your manipulative partner if only you allowed it to realize what you’re going through.

-And that’s why you filled all the gaps with excuses and false explanations that you’re boyfriend is trying his best and that he’s doing all of the things he does only because he loves you.
+And that’s why you filled all the gaps with excuses and false explanations that your boyfriend is trying his best and that he’s doing all of the things he does only because he loves you.

 His love for you is an excuse for his bad behavior.